 Five classrooms on the second floor of the Community Center are used by the school for instruction during the school day while the community center uses two.
 St. Frances students and staff use the gymnasium during the day in addition to athletic practices and events during the afternoons, evenings, and on weekends.

 Space in the Community Center-Gymnasium is available for public rental for a reasonable fee.
-Contact the Community Center office for more information at 410-539-5794.
+Call the school for more information, (410) 539-5794.